oolonek/cerebrarium/actionables.md

 > Unsorted list of actionables waiting to be categorized, or does not fit into a bigger topic.

-## general
 - [x] make a reading list
-- [x] deprecate physical weekly note and move into singular dendron actionables.
+- [x] deprecate physical weekly note and move into singular actionables list.
     - [x] think about the workflow

 ## dev